The following offerings are available from Randall L. Englund PMC:

 A necessary goal is to expand the “green space” where these circles intersect.

-The following four graphics represent the approach to the content in each of Randall L. Englund’s five books (each piece is a chapter and important step towards the goal):
+Englund PMC offerings include the following five graphics representing the approach to the content in each of Randall L. Englund’s five books (each piece is a chapter and important step towards the goal):

 * Present keynote, seminar, or brown bag (luncheon) talks on “The Complete Project Manager,” “Creating an Environment for Successful Projects,” “From Vision to Reality,” “Authenticity and Integrity,” “Executive Sponsorship,” “Value of Project Management,” “Negotiating with My Sponsor,” “Managing Up the Project Organization,” and “Role of a Project Office in Leading Organizational Change.”